Graduate Program Coordinators Handbook

 - A committee will be formed to evaluate the merit of the prospectus.
 This committee will also serve as the dissertation committee.

 - The committee should consist of at least four members.
-One member, nominated by the dissertation chairman, will be external to the discipline.
+One member, nominated by the dissertation chairperson, will be external to the discipline.
 All members of the committee shall have equal voting rights.

 - A single negative vote in the committee will require negotiation among the committee members in order to achieve reconciliation of the point(s) of objection.